joergi/blog_old/_posts/2022-10-14-Install-patch-for-Thinkpad-Trackpoint-Keyboard-II.md

 ## The middle button
 When I tried it out, everything seems to work as expected - but the middle button was showing strange behavior.
 Normally you can scroll in a browser with the middle button pressed and moving the trackpoint up and down (or left and right).
-The scrolling did work, but it always opened the content while pressing the button in a new tab.
+The scrolling dikernel-d work, but it always opened the content while pressing the button in a new tab.
 So, while scrolling on Twitter, it means a lot of new tabs were opened.
 After searching a little bit, it seems my keyboard is not broken, but there is a known error in the driver.

 ## Patching the kernel